MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 #### Cancel a trial using your Account manager

 As a capacity admin, you can cancel your free Fabric trial capacity from your Account manager.
-This cancels the trial for yourself and anyone else you've invited to the trial.
+Canceling the trial this way ends the trial for yourself and anyone else you invited to the trial.

 Open your Account Manager and select **Cancel trial**.